Do You Need a Fence Permit? Complete Guide

 You'll typically need a building permit when:

-- Fence is in the front yard (many cities require permits for any front-yard fence)
+- Fence is in the front yard, many cities require a permit for any front-yard fence, and most limit height to 3–4 feet

 When You DON'T Need a Permit